fastify/fastify-basic-auth/README.md

 })
 ```

+### `proxyMode` Boolean (optional, default: false)

+Setting the `proxyMode` to `true` will make the plugin implement [HTTP proxy authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Authentication#proxy_authentication), rather than resource authentication.
+In other words, the plugin will:

+- read credentials from the `Proxy-Authorization` header rather than `Authorization`
+- use `407` response status code instead of `401` to signal missing or invalid credentials
+- use the `Proxy-Authenticate` header rather than `WWW-Authenticate` if the `authenticate` option is set

 ### `header` String (optional)

 The `header` option specifies the header name to get credentials from for validation.
+If not specified it defaults to `Authorization` or `Proxy-Authorization` (according to the value of `proxyMode` option)

 ```js
 fastify.register(require('@fastify/basic-auth'), {